-What can you say about Grande Cuvée, Krug's non-vintage - or multi-vintage, as Krug prefer it to be known - 'entry-level' wine?
-Perhaps not much more than I have already documented in my Krug profile, written after a tasting and dinner with Julie Cavil, one of the Krug winemaking team, in the summer of 2009.
+What can you say about Grande Cuvée, Krug’s non-vintage – or multi-vintage, as Krug prefer it to be known – ‘entry-level’ wine?
+Perhaps not much more than I have already documented in a recent Krug article, written after a tasting and dinner with Julie Cavil, one of the Krug winemaking team, in the summer of 2009.
 On the other hand, perhaps a lot more, particularly when we look at the varied opinions on the quality of this particular wine that have been published, especially over the last few years.
 First though, for the non-Krugists unfamiliar with the wine, a quick analysis of its DNA.

 The ‘multi-vintage’ soundbite stems from the extensive use of reserve wines in this cuvée, accounting typically for 35 to 50% of the final blend (although it can go higher, such as 59% in 1988).
 These wines are sourced from a multitude of mature vintages held in stock.
 All of the three main Champagne grapes can play a significant role, although Chardonnay is usually in the minority behind the two Pinots.
 Thus a typical Grande Cuvée will be an assemblage of up to 50 wines from between 20 and 30 separate crus; with between 6 and 10 reserve vintages blended in.
 It is clearly a highly crafted wine, which is said by Krug to take precedence over the release of a vintage cuvée, so it is perhaps unfair after all to bracket it with the usual non-vintage cuvées.
 Perhaps Krug are justified in their insistence that it is multi- and not non-vintage.

 That’s the science bit over and done with.
 What about the actual wine though?